vietbach17/Game-Project/docs/CURRENT_PROGRESS.md

 ## Known Issues

-* Some invisible colliders/blockers still exist near parts of the environment.
-* Houses and village environment still need polishing.
+* Outer boundary elements (`BoundaryElement`) are currently microscopic under `globalScale = 1.0` import settings and act as invisible collision barriers.
+They will be addressed in a future dedicated boundary pass.
-* Real crop art assets (sprites/models) are not implemented yet; currently `Crop_KhoaiLang` relies on placeholder UI sprites and triggers the 3D visual fallback.
+* Real crop art assets (sprites/models) for other crops are not implemented yet.

 ---